I give you a new rule: Love one another. You must love one another as I have loved you. Then everyone will see that you are my disciples.

 The beautiful thing that I want to encourage you with is that we are being formed 'step by step' in the image of Jesus.
 Goals for 'the long run' are given in Wikipedia.
 Certainly.
 But if all goes well, a little more of Jesus becomes visible every day in your life and hopefully also in the life of your young brother or sister.

-How do you invest?
+How will you invest?